Azure-Samples/explore-iot-operations/samples/media-connector-invoke-test/README.md

 Follow the official documentation to install helm, kubectl and Azure CLI.

-### Windows Subsystem for Linux (WSL)

-On WSL this additional package is recommended:

-`sudo apt install wslu`

-## Changes since AIO M2/M3

-- Additional test scripts have been added to demonstrate the capabilities of the AIO Media Connector.
-- Using PowerShell scripts instead of Polyglot notebooks.

 ## Limitations

 The AIO Media Connector has the following limitations: